|

 I am intrigued by questions from real-world applications which drive my scientific curiosity.

-I graduated with a PhD degree in Computer Science from The University of Texas at Austin and a MS in Robotics degree from Carnegie Mellon University.
+Previously, I was a postdoctoral researcher in the Reinforcement Learning Group at Microsoft Research New York, prior to which I graduated with a PhD in Computer Science from The University of Texas at Austin and MS in Robotics from Carnegie Mellon University.

-My PhD dissertation characterized intentions of human teachers via multimodal signals (visual attention and speech) present during demonstrations provided to robots or simulated agents,
+My PhD dissertation characterized intentions of human teachers via multimodal signals (visual attention and speech) present during demonstrations provided to robots or simulated agents.
+Through insights from studying these cues,

 Email /